-- 6.11.
+- 7.16.
 Engaging with the focus group of customers who have helped shaped and refine the Business Plan, enabled us to effectively stress test the plan and understand whether it matches up to the expectations of this informed group.
-Through the journey these customers have undertaken with us over the past twelve months, exploring the full range of Business Plan topics and learning about WPD and the role we play, these customers were able to provide an informed customer response to the plan.
-In addition they were able to identify any gaps or improve articulation of the plan. - 6.12.
-Given the group's detailed knowledge of WPD and the development of the Business Plan, they were ideally placed to be able to test the ambition of the overall plan and the individual Business Plan commitments. - 6.13.
-In all, 80 members of the group participated in a two stage process, with an initial eight day digital community pre-task where the participants were tasked with reviewing Business Plan commitments and commenting on whether the proposed commitments fell below, in line or exceeds their expectation of the level of ambition WPD should be planning.
-They were also tasked with selecting the 15 commitments which they thought were of lower importance to the others and should be moved to wider commitments. - 6.14.
-The second stage was for members to participate in ninety-minute online discussion groups.
-The objective was to understand the reasons why members had chosen their 15 commitments to move, how they would articulate the ambition of the remaining commitments and understand their overarching acceptability of the plan and what is driving or suppressing this.
+Through the journey these customers have undertaken with us over the past twelve months, exploring the full range of Business Plan topics and learning about WPD and the role we play, they were able to provide an informed customer response to the plan.
+In addition they were able to identify any gaps or improve articulation of the plan. - 7.17.
+Given the group's detailed knowledge of WPD and the development of the Business Plan, they were ideally placed to be able to test the ambition of the overall plan and the individual Business Plan commitments. - 7.18.
+In all, 80 members of the group participated in a two stage process, with an initial eight day digital community pre-task where the participants were tasked with reviewing Business Plan commitments and commenting on whether the proposed commitments fell below, met or exceeded their expectation of the level of ambition WPD should be planning.
+They were also tasked with selecting the 15 commitments which they thought were of lower importance compared to the others and should be moved to wider commitments. - 7.19.
+The second stage required members to participate in ninety-minute online discussion groups.
+The objective was to understand the reasons why members had chosen their 15 commitments to move, how they would articulate the ambition of the remaining commitments, understand their overarching acceptability of the plan and what is driving or suppressing this.